 Forget bikini bodies and big arms

-Here’s the real secret for getting motivated to transform your body.
+Here’s the real secret to getting motivated to transform your body.

 The magazines got it wrong.
 Sure, the promise of “six-pack abs” might be motivating at the airport newsstand.
 But as soon as your flight’s delayed, it’s an easy goal to forget.
 Because of stress, frustration, and… a conveniently-located Smashburger.
 (Same as every day, really.)
 There is a fix, though.
 If you’re willing to ask—and answer—some hard questions, you can discover a much deeper purpose for change.
 One that’ll ignite passion and drive you to get the results you want—no matter how badly the airline screws you.